-Valuation date June 30, 2018 and 2017 Actuarial cost method Entry age normal Amortization approach Closed Expected remaining service lives 3 years Investment rate of return 7.65% and 7.70% net of investment expenses, respectively Inflation rate 2.75 Projected salary increases service 2.8% - 14.3% varies depending on duration of service Cost-of-living adjustments None, since they are not deemed to be automatic Mortality Non-disabled members - Mortality rates were projected based on the RP-2000 Combined Health Mortality Table with mortality improvement projected to 2015.
-Wortanty Disabled members - Mortality rates based on the RP- 2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
-Termination and disability Termination, disability, and retirement assumptions were projected based on a five-year (2008-2013) experience study of the System's members.
+Valuation date June 30, 2019 and 2018 Actuarial cost method Entry age normal Amortization approach Closed Expected remaining service lives 2 years and 3 years, respectively Investment rate of return 7.60% and 7.65% net of investment expenses, respectively Inflation rate 2.5% and 2.75%, respectively Projected salary increases service 2.8%-14.0% for 2019 and 2.8%-14.3% for 2018 (varies depending on duration of service) Cost-of-living adjustments None, since they are not deemed to be automatic Non-disabled members - Mortality rates for 2019 were based on the RP-2014 Healthy Mortality Table with mortality improvement projected using the MP-2018 Mortality Improvement Scale, applied on a fully generational basis.
+Marcha 176 - Disabled members - Mortality rates based on the RP- 2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
+Mortality For 2018: Non-disabled members - Mortality rates were projected based on the RP-2000 Combined Health Mortality Table with mortality improvement projected to 2015.
+Disabled members - Mortality rates based on the RP- 2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
+Termination and disability For 2019, termination, disability, and retirement assumptions were projected based on a five-year (2014-2018) experience study of the System's members for 2019.
+For 2018, termination, disability, and retirement assumptions were projected based on a five-year (2008-2013) experience study of the System's members

-The actuarial assumptions used in the June 30, 2018 and June 30, 2017 valuations were based on the results of an actuarial experience study for the period July 1, 2009 and ending June 30, 2013.
+The actuarial assumptions used in the June 30, 2019 valuation was based on the results of an actuarial experience study for the period July 1, 2014 and ending June 30, 2018.
+The actuarial assumptions used in the June 30, 2018 valuation was based on the results of an actuarial experience study for the period July 1, 2009 and ending June 30, 2013.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 3.25% and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term rate of return is 8.83% for 2018.
-The target allocation and best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2018 and June 30, 2017 are summarized in the following tables:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/ diversification.
+The expected rate of inflation was 2.75% and 3.25% for 2019 and 2018, respectively.
+The resulting expected long-term rates of return are 9.00% for 2019 and 8.83% for 2018.

+The target allocation and best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2019 and June 30, 2018 are summarized in the following tables: